 ALSO READCyrus Mistry files four caveats against Tata trusts - media Tata group accuses ousted chairman Cyrus Mistry of malice Cyrus Mistry says surprised by Tata's justification of his dismissal Cyrus Mistry denies filing "caveats" Tata Sons statement on Cyrus Mistry reflects "desperation", sources say

+As in the case of journalist (Rajdev Ranjan) killed in Siwam (Bihar) we had constituted a committee which has submitted its report.
+We asked the matter to be investigated by CBI," he said.
+Pitching for financial security of scribes, Justice Prasad has proposed setting up of a welfare fund for them.
+"My idea is to have a fund (for journalists) run by their peers, and Press Council of India will also contribute to that.
+Every working journalists shall be entitled for becoming member of that fund.
 "I have written to Prime Minister (Narendra Modi) about setting up of the welfare fund (for journalists).
 There is advocates' welfare fund, run very nicely for last 30 years by the Bar Council of India.
 Similarly, the Press council of India is talking about that (journalists' welfare fund) and can help you (government) in constituting it," he added.